Primordial Gravitational Waves from Phase Transitions during Reheating

 with $H_0 = 100~h~{\rm km~s^{-1}~Mpc^{-1}}$, where $h$ encodes the uncertainty related to the measurement of the Hubble parameter today~\cite{Planck:2018vyg}.
 Taking into account that $\Ogw(T) \equiv \rgw(T) / \rho_c(T)$, it follows that $h^2\,\Ogw(T_0) \equiv \mathcal{R}_{\omega,\xi}\, \Ogw(T_*)$, which implies that

-If, during reheating, the inflaton scales as radiation $(\omega = 1/3)$, GWs do not receive an enhancement from redshifting.
-However, for $\omega > 1/3$, such as in kination $(\omega = 1)$, the redshift factor enhances the overall amplitude of GWs.
-A suppression occurs whenever $\omega < 1/3$, for example in EMD $(\omega = 0)$.
+Consistent with previous analyses of GW propagation through non-standard cosmological eras, during reheating, if the inflaton scales as radiation $(\omega = 1/3)$, GWs do not receive an enhancement from redshifting.
+However, for $\omega > 1/3$, such as in kination $(\omega = 1)$, the redshift factor is enhanced, affecting the overall amplitude of GWs.
+A suppression from this factor occurs whenever $\omega < 1/3$, for example, in EMD $(\omega = 0)$.
 The vertical blue dotted line in Fig.~\ref{fig:alpha_omega} shows these three regimes.